hklucher/hklucher.github.io/README.md

-My personal website for blogs.
-Built using Jekyll, using [this](https://github.com/heiswayi/thinkspace) theme.
+My personal website for blogging.
+Built with Jekyll, using [this](https://github.com/heiswayi/thinkspace) theme.

 ### License